quicwg/base-drafts/draft-ietf-quic-recovery.md

-When ack-eliciting packets in multiple packet number spaces are in flight, the timer MUST be set for the packet number space with the earliest timeout, except for ApplicationData, which MUST be ignored until the handshake completes;
+When ack-eliciting packets in multiple packet number spaces are in flight, the timer MUST be set for the packet number space with the earliest timeout, with one exception.
+The ApplicationData packet number space (Section 4.1.1 of {{QUIC-TLS}}) MUST be ignored until the handshake completes.
-see Section 4.1.1 of {{QUIC-TLS}}.
 Not arming the PTO for ApplicationData prevents a client from retransmitting a 0-RTT packet on a PTO expiration before confirming that the server is able to decrypt 0-RTT packets, and prevents a server from sending a 1-RTT packet on a PTO expiration before it has the keys